Helpful tips

 8, GELATO Franco - old-school gelateria with about 18 flavours.
 Perfect to cool you down (open 12 - 10PM)

-9,Lox in a Box is a deli style cafe with tasty sandwiches that are ready to go.
+9, Lox in a Box is a deli style cafe with tasty sandwiches that are ready to go.

 10, Grocery store aka.
 Woolworths metro gives you access to all the snacks, drinks and ingredients you need to DIY lunch.

-11. DelishPork Roll and Juice bar is a good mid-point between our workshop venues and does quick, tasy pork rolls and salads.
+11. Delish Pork Roll and Juice Bar is a good mid-point between our workshop venues and does quick, tasty pork rolls and salads.
 Avoid the tourist trap of ‘Marickkville Pork Rolls’ unless you have ALOT of time to wait in line.
 Delish have it down.

 16. There is a Gluten-free bakery that does amazing sweets in Dulwich Hill.
 It you’re not friends with gluten try to make the trip to Nutie over the weekend.

-• Honestly, you can’t go wrong is you are in Marrickville for Dinner.
+• Honestly, you can’t go wrong is you are in Marrickville for dinner.
 The map highlights the whole area on Marrickville Rd and Illawarra Rd for good reason.
 Here are a few recos: